gracelang/language/standardPrelude/standard.md

 ```

-type String =  {
+type String =  interface {
     * (n: Number) -> String
-    // returns a string that contains n repetitions of self, so "abc" * 3 = "abcabcabc"
+    // returns a string that contains n repetitions of self, so "Abc" * 3 = "AbcAbcAbc"

     ++(other: Object) -> String
     // returns a string that is the concatenation of self and other.asString